simolus3/sqlite3.dart/sqlite3/README.md

 An example for such web folder is in `example/web/` of this repo.
 To view the example, copy a compiled `sqlite3.wasm` file to `web/sqlite3.wasm` in this directory.
 Then, run `dart run build_runner serve example:8080` and  visit `http://localhost:8080/web/` in a browser.

+Another `example/multiplatform/` uses common interface to `sqlite3` on web and native platforms.
+To run this example, merge its files into a Flutter app.

 ### Sharing code between web and a Dart VM